- Location – London

 Within the CBI’s London & South membership team there is an exciting opportunity to join a group tasked with driving the ambitious growth plans of the business.
 It will be your job to help develop our membership base by both managing external relationships with existing CBI members and supporting the sales activity of the wider Commercial team.

 The Account Executive will be responsible for managing up to 40 CBI member relationships drawn from across the London and South East region.
-In addition to several firms from the services sector, the Account Executive’s portfolio will include a diverse range of firms, both in terms of company size and economic sectors they represent.
-You will liaise daily with policy, campaigns, products and events teams for up-to-date product information; build external relationships with existing members; and both the recruitment and on-boarding of new CBI members through collaboration with the CBI’s Sales team.
+The Account Executive’s portfolio will include a diverse range of firms, both in terms of company size and economic sectors they represent.
+You will liaise daily with policy, campaigns, products and events teams for up-to-date product information; build external relationships with existing members; and support both the recruitment and on-boarding of new CBI members through collaboration with the CBI’s Sales team.
+You will also have the opportunity to develop your expertise in the economic sectors you represent as part of this, and play a role in championing their interests during the development and delivery of the CBI’s Seize The Moment agenda.

 Managing CBI member relationships

-- Maintaining and deepening relationships with CBI members in the London, Thames Valley and South-East regions, ensuring they are kept informed of regional and national opportunities to shape CBI and government policy and participate in CBI activities.
+- Maintaining and deepening relationships with CBI members in the London, Thames Valley and South East regions, ensuring they are kept informed of regional and national opportunities to take part in and influence the direction of the CBI’s Seize The Moment agenda.

-- Maintaining and increasing the value of the portfolio with a strong focus on the delivery of account management protocols and building good relationships with members
+- Increasing the value of the membership portfolio with a strong focus on the delivery of account management protocols and cross-selling commercial sponsorship opportunities.

 Supporting the recruitment of new members to the CBI